 This blender is decently easy to clean.
 You can rinse off liquid messes with soap and water easily.
 However, for stickier messes like nut butter, you may need to use a brush to clean debris from under the blade assembly.

 This blender doesn't have a lot of extra features; however, you can use it to blend hot ingredients.
+If you want an immersion blender that comes with extra attachments, check out the Bamix The Original.

 The Vitamix Immersion Blender comes in one color: 'Stainless Steel'.
 You can see the label for the model we tested here.